 - published statistics

-Selection for VOCEDplus content is undertaken by the Information and Library Services staff at NCVER.
+Selection for VOCEDplus content is undertaken by the Knowledge Management branch at NCVER.
 The selection of material is based on existing collection requirements and client needs.
 VOCEDplus users are encouraged to contribute suggestions for selection.

 Selection for tertiary education material is guided by NCVER's four areas of focus as outlined in the NCVER Research Prospectus 2015-16:

 - Teaching and learning